Intellectual Property Rights (IPR)

 - The Catapults will seek wherever possible to make Intellectual Property Rights available to business through appropriate licensing, spin out or other arrangements.

-- The objectives: To strengthen the centre’s overall technical capability and enable its delivery of overall goals effectively.
+- The objectives: To strengthen the Catapult’s overall technical capability and enable its delivery of overall goals effectively.

-- Centres will also adopt a transparent and open model to incorporate underpinning IP from the knowledge base promoting collaborative behaviours.
+- Catapults will also adopt a transparent and open model to incorporate underpinning IP from the knowledge base promoting collaborative behaviours.

 For jointly funded collaborative work (business and the public sector):

-- The centres will follow existing regimes for publicly funded collaborative research (for all partners to agree appropriate arrangements to share the rights to exploit IP created)
+- Catapults will follow existing regimes for publicly funded collaborative research (for all partners to agree appropriate arrangements to share the rights to exploit IP created)

-- Centres will expect to benefit through the increase in their overall expertise, skills and capability.
+- Catapults will expect to benefit through the increase in their overall expertise, skills and capability.

-- The centres will also safeguard any IP that customers bring into the centre as part of a project (customers background IP).
+- Catapults will also safeguard any IP that customers bring into the centre as part of a project (customers background IP).

 - We would expect exploitation rights to new IP to be determined by contract and in general for these to lie with the businesses contracting with the centre.